tristan-hornetz/ridl/README.md

  ```

 If your CPU supports Intel TSX, you can pass the _--taa_ parameter to any of the demos to
 utilise _TSX Asynchronous Abort_ instead of basic RIDL.
-This may drastically increase the success rate.
+This may drastically increase the success rate and
+makes the demos work on systems that are resistant against other RIDL-type attacks.

 ## Demo #1: Determining success rates